cccbr/runningatower/content/docs/090-BuildingaTeam/index.md

 ### Calendar

-Maintain a calendar which is publicised to all, including the tower authority.
+Maintain a calendar which is publicised to all, including the tower ***[authority](../170-glossary/#authority)***.
 This may be printed or held by some electronic means.
 The calendar should list:
 •	The weekly, monthly schedule.
 •	Annual dates e.g., ringers’ dinner, tower outing(s), AGM
 •	Special events e.g., particular Saint’s days, (church) patronal festival, fetes